riverbed/steelscript-netshark/docs/tutorial.rst

 This method returns a struct with 3 fields:

-   * `start` and `end` indicate the timestamp of the first and last samples covered by the view
+* ``start`` and ``end`` indicate the timestamp of the first and last samples covered by the view
-   * `delta` specifies the interval of time covered by a single sample in nanoseconds (defaults to 1 second)
+* ``delta`` specifies the interval of time covered by a single sample in nanoseconds (defaults to 1 second)

-For a view applied to a `trace clip` or a static file, the `start` and `end` times will be fixed for a particular view.
-For a view applied to a `capture port` or the virtual device associated with a `capture job`, the `end` time will be regularly updated as new packets arrive and are processed.
+For a view applied to a ``trace clip`` or a static file, the ``start`` and ``end`` times will be fixed for a particular view.
+For a view applied to a ``capture port`` or the virtual device associated with a ``capture job``, the ``end`` time will be regularly updated as new packets arrive and are processed.

-The views created above by the view.py script had only a single `output` associated with it.
+The views created above by the view.py script had only a single ``output`` associated with it.
 In general, a view may have multiple outputs associated with it.
 Each output has the same basic structure - it contains a list of samples as described above.

 In this example, we are looking at the "TCP Flags by Protocol Over Time" view which has separate outputs for the different flags that can appear in TCP headers.
-In `Pilot`, these outputs show up as separate graphs.
-In SteelScript, there is a separate `output object <outputobjects>` for each output, we can get at them with the `all_outputs()` method:
+In :term:`Packet Analyzer`, these outputs show up as separate graphs.
+In SteelScript, there is a separate :ref:`output object <output-objects>` for each output, we can get at them with the ``all_outputs()`` method:

 .. code-block:: python